-120 Morrell, J. (2019).
+Morrell, J. (2019).
 Knowing It's Right, Part Two: Risk-Limiting Audit Implementation Workbook.
 Democracy Fund

-- Convening an advisory board-including domestic stakeholders from political parties, civil society, the media, as well as individuals with relevant audit and statistics experience-to draft and implement a public communication plan.122 - Establishing standard definitions and terminology for communicating about RLAs and using this vocabulary correctly and consistently with stakeholders.123 Tailor educational materials and information to specific audiences and focus primarily on the audit purpose and basic principles. - Creating simple informational materials124 in multiple accessible formats and languages, as appropriate, that highlight the major steps in the RLA and emphasize the objectives and outcomes of the audit.
-Materials could also outline the mathematical process and assumptions underlying the RLA to enable individuals or groups to observe and replicate the results. - Ensuring the informational campaigns emphasize that the RLA can correct the outcome of the election if it escalates to a full recount, assuming that is the case under the law. - Conducting detailed usability test with diverse participants groups and refining informational materials and campaigns based on the results.125 - Posting audit-related documents, event announcements, and results where they can be accessed by the public so voters can observe and understand the RLA process.126
+- Conducting a pilot RLA exercise or, ideally, multiple pilots in individual constituencies that is open for observation by all relevant stakeholders, followed by a lessons learned process and a detailed and accessible public report.
+Audit administrators will develop a deeper understanding of the audit mechanics and will be better positioned to explain audits to external audiences and answers questions. - Convening an advisory board including domestic stakeholders from political parties, civil society, the media, as well as individuals with relevant audit and statistics experience to draft and implement a public communication plan. - Establishing standard definitions and terminology for communicating about RLAs and using this vocabulary correctly and consistently with stakeholders.
+Tailor educational materials and information to specific audiences and focus primarily on the audit purpose and basic principles. - Creating simple informational materials in multiple accessible formats and languages, as appropriate, that highlight the major steps in the RLA and emphasize the objectives and outcomes of the audit.
+Materials could also outline the mathematical process and assumptions underlying the RLA to enable individuals or groups to observe and replicate the results. - Ensuring the informational campaigns emphasize that the RLA can correct the outcome of the election if it escalates to a full recount, assuming that is the case under the law. - Conducting detailed usability test with diverse participants groups and refining informational materials and campaigns based on the results. - Posting audit-related documents, event announcements and results where they can be accessed by the public so voters can observe and understand the RLA process.

-121 Morrell, J. (2019).
+Morrell, J. (2019).
 Knowing It's Right, Part One: A Practical Guide to Risk-Limiting Audits.
 Democracy Fund. p.
 15.